Superradiance -- the 2020 Edition: Black holes superradiant instabilities

 where $F_{\mu\nu}=\partial_\mu A_\nu-\partial_\nu A_\mu$, $A_\mu$ is the vector potential and we will focus again on the case in which the differential operator is written on the Kerr background.
 Maxwell's equations are recovered when $\mu_V=m_V/\hbar=0$, where $m_V$ is the mass of the vector field.
 Note that, as a consequence of Eq.~\eqref{proca}, the Lorenz condition $\nabla_\mu A^\mu=0$ is automatically satisfied, i.e. in the massive case there is no gauge freedom and the field $A_\mu$ propagates $2s+1=3$ degrees of freedom~\cite{Rosa:2011my}.

-Most studies of Proca fields on a BH geometry are restricted to the nonrotating case~\cite{Gal'tsov:1984nb,Herdeiro:2011uu,Rosa:2011my,Konoplya:2005hr} and clearly fail to describe the superradiant regime.
+Initial studies of Proca fields on a BH geometry were restricted to the nonrotating case~\cite{Gal'tsov:1984nb,Herdeiro:2011uu,Rosa:2011my,Konoplya:2005hr} and clearly fail to describe the superradiant regime.
 The main reason is that the Proca equation~\eqref{proca} does not seem to be separable in the Kerr background by using the standard Teukolsky approach.
-Recently, the problem has been solved through novel semi-analytical techniques in the slow-rotation limit~\cite{Pani:2012vp,Pani:2012bp} (cf. Ref.~\cite{Pani:2013pma} for a review on the slow-rotation approximation) and through a fully numerical evolution of the Proca system~\cite{Witek:2012tr}.
+Recently, the problem has been solved by various complementary approaches (in chronological order): \begin{itemize} \item Through semi-analytical techniques in the slow-rotation limit~\cite{Pani:2012vp,Pani:2012bp} (briefly discussed in Appendix~\ref{app:HT}, cf. Ref.~\cite{Pani:2013pma} for a review on the slow-rotation approximation); \item Through a fully numerical time evolution of the Proca system, both in a fixed Kerr background~\cite{Witek:2012tr} and fully nonlinearly~\cite{East:2017ovw,East:2018glu} (see also Sec.~\ref{sec:nonlinear}); \item Through a fully numerical frequency-domain computation, solving a system of elliptic partial differential equations~\cite{Cardoso:2018tly,Baumann:2019eav}; \item Through a novel technique~\cite{Frolov:2018pys} to \emph{separate} the Proca equations on a Kerr background~\cite{Frolov:2018ezx}, resulting in system of coupled ordinary differential equations that can be solved with standard methods~\cite{Dolan:2018dqv}.
+This method was extended to include Kerr-Newman and Kerr-Sen backgrounds~\cite{Cayuso:2019ieu}. \end{itemize}

-In the slow-rotation approximation~\cite{Pani:2013pma} (briefly discussed in Appendix~\ref{app:HT}), the angular dependence of the perturbations can always be separated, leading to perturbation equations that can be written as a system of ODEs in the schematic form~\eqref{eq_axial}--\eqref{eq_polar}.
-This general framework also applies to the Proca system.
-By expanding the the vector field $A_\mu$ in a basis of vector spherical harmonics as in Eq.~\eqref{expansion} and by expanding the Kerr background to second order in the spin\footnote{As discussed in detail in Refs.~\cite{Pani:2013pma,Pani:2012bp}, a second-order calculation is needed to describe the superradiant regime in a self-consistent way, although a first-order computation turns out to be surprisingly accurate in all cases explored so far.}, the Proca equation~\eqref{proca} reduces to two independent systems of ODEs~\cite{Pani:2012vp,Pani:2012bp}: